How to Clean Sisal Rugs

 It is important to control the amount of moisture during cleaning.
 NEVER steam clean, wet shampoo or any other method that involves water saturation on a natural fiber rug.
 It is recommended that a dry cleaning process be used.
 We have a Host Cleaning Kit for your convenience and it cleans up to a 250 sq. ft. area.

-- Regular vacuuming is the best care to keep the appearance of your Sisal Rug fresh.
+- As mentioned above, regular vacuuming is the best care to keep the appearance of your Sisal Rug fresh.
 Visible and loose dirt should be vacuumed with a strong suction vacuum.
 Do not use a beater bar.
-Vacuum the carpet from different directions, making several passes over the area.
+Vacuum the rug from different directions, making several passes over the area.

 - Although the need may not be visible, this frequent and regular vacuuming will increase Sisal Rugs life by preventing soil build-up, and will help eliminate stains caused when spilled liquids dissolve soil accumulations.

-Under no conditions should the carpet be saturated, or undesirable dimensional changes could result, as well as possible staining from dyes in the underlay.
+Under no conditions should the carpet be saturated with excess moisture, or undesirable dimensional changes could result, as well as possible staining from dyes in the underlay.
 Care should be taken that the Sisal Rugs are vacuumed and clean before applying the moisture, since dirt in the matting might stain if dissolved.

 If excessive soiling or spills occur on the binding, our Sisal Life Protector as it is applied.